CamdenPix/Lab7/README.md

-# Lab7
+# Lab 7 - Student Information System (SIS)
-Lab 7 Group Assignment for Object Oriented
+Lab 7 Group Assignment for Object Oriented.
+SIS is an application to manage assigning students, instructors, and TAs to courses.

 ## Professors Specifications/Notes in Class
 **Name of Database (The one that the TA will restore):**